George Monbiot

 George Joshua Richard Monbiot (/ˈmɒnbioʊ/ MON-bee-oh; born 27 January 1963) is an English journalist, author, and environmental and political activist.
 He writes a regular column for The Guardian and has written several books.

-Monbiot grew up in Oxfordshire and studied zoology at the University of Oxford.
+Monbiot grew up in Oxfordshire in a Jewish family and studied zoology at the University of Oxford.
 He then began a career in investigative journalism, publishing his first book Poisoned Arrows in 1989 about human rights issues in West Papua.
 In later years, he has been involved in activism and advocacy related to various issues, such as climate change, British politics and loneliness.
 In Feral (2013), he discussed and endorsed expansion of rewilding.
 He is the founder of The Land is Ours, a campaign for the right of access to the countryside and its resources in the United Kingdom.
 Monbiot was awarded the Global 500 in 1995 and the Orwell Prize in 2022.

 Early life and education

 Born in Kensington, Monbiot grew up in Rotherfield Peppard, Oxfordshire.
 His father, Raymond Monbiot, was a businessman who headed the Conservative Party's trade and industry forum.
 His mother, Rosalie (daughter of Gresham Cooke MP), was a Conservative councillor and former leader of South Oxfordshire District Council.
 His uncle, Canon Hereward Cooke, was the Liberal Democrat deputy leader of Norwich City Council.

 After preparatory boarding school at Elstree School, he was educated at Stowe School, in Buckinghamshire.
 He won an open scholarship to Brasenose College, Oxford.
-Monbiot has stated that his "political awakening" was prompted by reading Bettina Ehrlich's book, Paolo and Panetto, while at his prep school and that he regretted attending Oxford.
+Monbiot has stated that his "political awakening" was prompted by reading Bettina Ehrlich's book Paolo and Panetto while at his prep school, and that he regretted attending Oxford.